adlnet/xAPI-Spec/xAPI.md

 * <a href="#miscext">extension key</a>
 * <a href="#attachmentUsage">attachment usage type</a>

-For supplying metadata about Activity ids, see <a href="#activity"> the Activity Definition Object</a>.
+For the structure of hosted metadata about Activity ids, see <a href="#activity"> the Activity Definition Object</a>.

-For supplying metadata about all other identifiers, see the format below:
+For the structure of hosted metadata about all other identifiers, see the format below:

 <table>
 	<tr><th>Property</th><th>Type</th><th>Description</th><th>Required</th></tr>